cosmos/sdk-tutorials/tutorials/9-path-to-prod/7-migration.md

 <HighlightBox type="tip">

-If you would like to see how to apply what you learned, you can go straight to the exercise in [Simulate a Migration in Production in Docker](/hands-on-exercise/4-run-in-prod/3-migration-prod.md).
+If you would like to see how to apply what you've learned, you can go straight to the exercise in [Simulate a migration in production in Docker](/hands-on-exercise/4-run-in-prod/3-migration-prod.md).

 More specifically, you can jump to:

-* [Prepare checkers executables](/hands-on-exercise/4-run-in-prod/3-migration-prod.md#prepare-checkers-executables) to see how to prepare the before- and after-migration executables,
+* [Prepare checkers executables](/hands-on-exercise/4-run-in-prod/3-migration-prod.md#prepare-checkers-executables), to see how to prepare the before- and after-migration executables,
-* [Prepare Cosmovisor executable](/hands-on-exercise/4-run-in-prod/3-migration-prod.md#prepare-cosmovisor-executable) to see how to prepare the Cosmovisor that will work well with your blockchain executable,
+* [Prepare Cosmovisor executable](/hands-on-exercise/4-run-in-prod/3-migration-prod.md#prepare-cosmovisor-executable), to see how to prepare the Cosmovisor that will work well with your blockchain executable,
-* [Make an upgrade proposal](/hands-on-exercise/4-run-in-prod/3-migration-prod.md#make-an-upgrade-proposal) to see the migration take place with an upgrade proposal.
+* [Make an upgrade proposal](/hands-on-exercise/4-run-in-prod/3-migration-prod.md#make-an-upgrade-proposal), to see the migration take place with an upgrade proposal.

 </HighlightBox>